xierunzhi/CytoTalk/README.md

 Note that the exported SVG files (see `dir_out` parameter) are interactive, with hyperlinks to GeneCards and WikiPI.
 Green edges are directed from ligand to receptor.
-This is a subset of the overall network, so how do we view the whole thing?

-If we specify an output directory, we can see a “cytoscape” sub-folder, which includes a SIF file read to import and two tables that can be attached to the network and used for styling.
+Additionally, if we specify an output directory, we can see a “cytoscape” sub-folder, which includes a SIF file read to import and two tables that can be attached to the network and used for styling.
 Here’s an example of a styled Cytoscape network:

 <div align="center">